TP Information Security Policy

 Web Application Firewall – All public facing systems (web applications, e-mail server, etc.) must be protected by a web application firewall.

-Security Software – All computers that are under the control of company must be protected with the following security software:
+Security Software – All computers that are under the control of a third-party must be protected with the following security software:

 Endpoint Security – All computer systems must use endpoint security to stop malware, viruses, malicious operations, intrusions, ransomware, etc.